voegelas/shapereader/README.md

 # shapereader

-This C library reads ESRI shapefiles.
+A C library for reading ESRI shapefiles.
 The shapefile format is a geospatial vector data format for geographic information system software.

 The library supports the shp, shx and dbf formats.

 ## DEPENDENCIES

-Requires a C compiler that supports the C99 standard, autoconf 2.69 or newer, automake 1.11.2 or newer, make and pkg-config.
+Requires a C compiler that supports the C99 standard, autoconf, automake, make and pkg-config.

 ## INSTALLATION